Medical Students for Choice's

 ATIs are usually held in Philadelphia, PA.

-MSFC will cover your conference registration fee, hotel room, the most cost-effective travel to and from the ATI, and meals during the program.
+MSFC will cover your registration fee, hotel room, the most cost-effective travel to and from the ATI, and meals during the program.

 You will work with an MSFC staff member to make sure your itinerary allows you to attend the full program, from Friday evening to Sunday afternoon.
 Students will be responsible for purchasing their own flight.
 Flights must be purchased based on cost efficiency, not by timing or availability.
 Flights must be approved by MSFC before they are purchased.
 This is applicable for train tickets as well.
 You will need to submit your receipt(s) for reimbursement from MSFC after your travel has been purchased.